shansongliu/nuMetaSim/README.md

 The author suggests running nuMetaSim in a widely-used Python distribution – [Anaconda](https://www.continuum.io/downloads/), because most of nuMetaSim’s module dependencies are satisfied in Anaconda environment.
 The only required missing third-party package that you need to install manually is `intervaltree`.
 It can be downloaded at <https://pypi.python.org/pypi/intervaltree>.

-nuMetaSim is free for academic use.
-If you would like to use it for commercial purposes, please contact <zhangxg@tsinghua.edu.cn>.

 <h2 id = "2"> Usage </h2>